 Any cow that requires calving assistance or is down at calving would benefit from an anti-inflammatory.
 This will help with a faster recovery.

 You should however always call your vet if:

 - There is a large amount of blood

 If a cow is lame it is evidence that she is painful.
 If you’re suspicious she has a broken leg or dislocated hip call your vet immediately.
 Otherwise, lift the foot and identify and treat the problem appropriately.
 All lame cows will benefit from an anti-inflammatory as this will help reduce pain and swelling.
 As with all lameness treatment, the earlier the lame cow is identified and treated, the better her chances of a full recovery.
 Ketoprophen products are great for this as they don’t have a milk withhold on them.

 Mastitis is a very painful condition.
 Any cow with mastitis receiving antibiotic therapy will benefit from receiving a long-acting anti-inflammatory (e.g. Metacam).
 Treating with antibiotics and an anti-inflammatory at the same time can:

 - Get the milk back in the vat faster

-Contact your vet or discuss at RVM to get these amazing products on your script.
+Contact your vet or discuss at your RVM consult to get these amazing products on your script.